henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 which are of potential use to networking layers prior being interpreted by some receiving application layer process.

-: Examples include, but are not limited to: timestamps, signatures, or evidence about the integrity of the agents creating messages or notifications.
+: Examples of header object include, but are not limited to: timestamps, signatures, or evidence about the integrity of the agents creating messages or notifications.

 Update Record: